CSUChico-CSCI340/final-project/README.md

 ## Project Submission

-You will submit a tar.gz to Tyson's Turnin system, the tar.gz should have the following:
+You will submit a tar.gz to INGInious system, the tar.gz should have the following:

 * PDF of your paper that discusses your results, analysis, motivation, conclusions, etc.
 * All of the code for you used for your project.